arendst/Tasmota/lib/TasmotaSerial-3.0.0/README.md

 # TasmotaSerial

-Implementation of software serial with hardware serial fallback library for the ESP8266
+Implementation of software serial with hardware serial fallback library for the ESP8266 Implementation of dual UART hardware serial for the ESP32

 Allows for several instances to be active at the same time.